 - Poor communication of fee changes to participants

-As a plan sponsor, you have legal obligations that audits help you fulfill and protect against liability.
+As a 401(k) plan sponsor, you have significant legal obligations that audits help you fulfill and protect against liability.

 - Duty of loyalty: Acting solely in the interest of plan participants and beneficiaries